HTML Introduction

 Common HTML Tags:

-• Paragraphs: <p> is used to define a paragraph of text.
+<p>is used to define a paragraph of text. - Links:

-• Images: <img> embeds an image on the page, with attributes like src for the image source and alt for alternative text.
+<img>embeds an image on the page, with attributes likesrcfor the image source andaltfor alternative text. - Lists:

-• Unordered lists: <ul> for a list with bullet points.
+<ul>for a list with bullet points. - Ordered lists:

 Conclusion: